-Successful candidates will ordinarily be resident at Fermilab for 50% or more of the duration of the Fellowship.
+- Successful candidates will be resident at Fermilab for 50 percent or more of the duration of the fellowship.

 - Renewable to maximum of 2 years, with new proposal.

-- Financial support: up to 50% of researcher’s salary and fringe benefits, with remainder from researcher’s home institution.
+- Financial support: up to 50 percent of researcher’s total current compensation, reimbursed to the researcher’s home institution, with remainder of salary paid by researcher’s home institution.
 Award levels are made consistent with available funding.